-• Establish an internal carbon pricing
+• Establish an internal carbon pricing system.

-system.
 Organizations should set up internal carbon pricing systems to enable business teams to evaluate the carbon cost of business decisions.
 Simon Fischweicher, head of corporations and supply chains for CDP North America, comments on the need for internal carbon pricing systems: "Carbon pricing can be a useful tool that allows executives who don't think in metric tons of GHG to think in dollars."
-He adds: "It turns these decisions into the language that they speak - language of finance."73
+He adds: "It turns these decisions into the language that they speak - language of finance."

 Bayer, for instance, has established an internal price for CO2 - at €100 per metric ton - to calculate the carbon cost of capital expenditure projects.
 This is aimed at helping Bayer align its capital expenditure with its goal of reaching net zero by 2050.74 Similarly, Schneider Electric has set the internal carbon price at €50-130 per ton of CO2 to guide decision-making and strategy.
 The internal carbon price is used to evaluate operational performance by calculating the cost of CO2 emissions from energy consumption and sulfur hexafluoride (SF6, a greenhouse gas) leaks at industrial sites.
-It is also used in industrial network modelling to evaluate the potential impact of CO2 pricing on the supply chain.73 of organizations with net zero targets have set up an internal carbon pricing system at scale
+It is also used in industrial network modelling to evaluate the potential impact of CO2 pricing on the supply chain.73 of organizations with net zero targets have set up an internal carbon pricing system at scale of organizations have scaled upskilling employees on sustainability and climate change across levels (i.e., executive leadership, operations teams, and new joiners) Invest in upskilling initiatives across the organizational hierarchy.

 Nearly four in ten (38%) of organizations in our survey plan to set up internal carbon pricing systems, and 30% are setting them up in some regions or business units.
-Only 12% say they have set up an internal carbon pricing system at scale (see Figure 18).
-12[%]
+Only 12% say they have set up an internal carbon pricing system at scale (see Figure 19).